Get started by searching below:

 Bedsores usually form on the bony areas of the body, such as the tailbone, shoulder blades, hips, heels, and ankles.

-They are most likely to occur in people who have a limited ability to move on their own, including people who spend most of their time in a wheelchair or lying in bed.
+They are most likely to occur in people with a limited ability to move on their own, including people who spend most of their time in a wheelchair or lying in bed.

 Can a stage 4 bedsore be prevented?